Location

 Program Description

-This immersive field-based course explores elements of the exemplary geology and the rich marine and terrestrial ecology of the Caribbean, with a primary focus on the archipelago of Puerto Rico.
-Students will investigate the region’s unique karst landscapes, vibrant coral reef ecosystems, and diverse forest biomes.
+This immersive field-based course explores elements of exemplary geology and the rich marine and terrestrial ecology of the Caribbean, with a primary focus on the archipelago of Puerto Rico.
+Students will investigate the region’s unique karst landscapes, vibrant marine ecosystems, and diverse forest biomes.

-More than 50% of the Caribbean is underlain by karst terrain formed on carbonate rocks dating from the Holocene to the Jurassic, and in Puerto Rico, Oligocene and Miocene limestones offer a window into the geological evolution of the region, revealing insights into tectonic activity, sea level changes, and the development of karst features such as sinkholes, caves, and underground rivers.
+More than 50% of the Caribbean is underlain by karst surface geology formed on carbonate rocks dating from the Holocene to the Jurassic, and in Puerto Rico, Oligocene and Miocene limestones offer a window into the geological evolution of the region, revealing insights into tectonic activity, sea level changes, and the development of world-class examples of karst features such as sinkholes, caves, and underground rivers.

 This program offers geology and biology students an unforgettable opportunity to explore Puerto Rico’s dynamic natural systems through immersive, hands-on fieldwork.
-First, students will study world-class karst landscapes, coral reefs, and tropical forests alongside local scientists and experts.
-Second, they’ll live in beachside accommodations in Arecibo, gaining direct exposure to Puerto Rican culture and ecosystems.
+One of the main features is studying firsthand PR local natural history alongside local scientists and experts.
+In addition, participants will stay in beachside accommodations in Arecibo and San Juan, gaining direct exposure to Puerto Rican culture.

 In the weeks leading up to the trip, students will meet once a week to explore foundational concepts and prepare for fieldwork.
-These sessions will introduce key topics such as karst geology, coral reef ecology, tropical forest ecosystems, and the cultural and archaeological history of Puerto Rico.
-Students will also gain familiarity with field methods, research tools, and the broader environmental and societal context of the sites they will visit.
-The highlight of the course is a week-long field experience in Puerto Rico during spring break, where students will apply their classroom learning in real-world settings.
-Through daily excursions to ecologically and geologically significant locations, students will observe and analyze natural systems firsthand.
+These sessions will introduce key topics such as karst geology, marine ecology, tropical forest ecosystems, and the cultural and archaeological history of Puerto Rico, among other topics Students will also gain familiarity with field methods, research tools, and the broader environmental and societal context of the sites they will visit.
+The highlight of the course is a week-long field experience in Puerto Rico during spring break, where students will apply their classroom learning in real-world settings - through daily excursions to ecologically and geologically significant location

 Location Description